 It is a casual, mostly uphill hike with lots of shade and penis-shaped benches to picnic on, as you listen to hikers, young and old, giggle hysterically and leave small naughty gifts at the temple to appease the desperate woman of the shore.
 For a culture somewhat uptight about sexuality, this is the park where open sexuality (or at least the phallus) stands triumphant.

 Know Before You Go

-From Samcheok: Take bus 24 to Sinman.
-Tell the Driver HAE-SIN-DANG and it should cost 1500\.
+From Samcheok: Take bus 24 to Sinnam (pronounced :Shinnom ).
+Tell the Driver HAE-SHIN-DONG and it should cost 1500 won.
 Takes 40 minutes, but be mindful of the large banners to know when to get off.